jsharpna/jsharpna.github.io/group.md

 Graduated with Statistics Ph.D. in Spring 2022 --- Thesis on Causal Inference in Deep Learning, Covid-19 Davis Modeling Team

 ### <a href="https://its.ucdavis.edu/people/ran-sun/">Ran Sun</a>, Ph.D.
-#### Ph.D.
-Student in Transportation Studies
+#### Postdoctoral Researcher in the Michigan Traffic Lab at the University of Michigan
-Co-advised with Yueyue Fan --- Graduating in Spring 2023 --- Researching Graph Signal Processing for Transportation Science
+Co-advised with Yueyue Fan --- Graduated with Transportation Science Ph.D. in Spring 2023 --- Thesis on Graph Signal Processing for Transportation Science

-### <a href="https://biostat.ucdavis.edu/people/xiawei-wang">Xiawei Wang</a>, Ph.D. candidate
+### <a href="https://biostat.ucdavis.edu/people/xiawei-wang">Xiawei Wang</a>, Ph.D.
-#### Ph.D.
-Student in Biostatistics
+#### Data Scientist at Microsoft
-Co-advised with Thomas Lee --- Graduating in Spring 2023 --- Researching Survival Analysis with Deep Learning
+Co-advised with Thomas Lee --- Graduating with Biostatistics Ph.D. in Winter 2024 --- Thesis on Survival Analysis with Deep Learning